Lorenzooone/cc3dsfs/README.md

 - Enabling Slow Poll may slightly boost the FPS of the software, at the cost of an extremely slight decrease in frame latency, and slower reaction times of the software to key presses.
 Disabled by default (as when the FPS are greater than the CC's, it's not reccomended).
 - On MacOS, you may get a notice about Apple being unable to check for malware, or the developer being unknown.
 To open the program regardless of that, while holding the Command key, right click the application, then select the "Open" option.
 - Certain TVs/Monitors may add some audio delay for the purpose of video/lip syncing.
 If you're experiencing too much audio delay when using this software, try checking in the TV/Monitor settings whether you can reduce that added delay.
 One of the names used for that setting is "Lip Sync", or something along that line.
 - For the best audio latency and quality, it may be needed to change OpenAL's sound settings.
 Their location is OS-specific.
-On linux, you may use the "alsoft-config" command.
+On linux, you may also be able to use the "alsoft-config" command.
 In particular, the following parameters may help:
 ```
 frequency = 96000
 periods = 2